Yankees vs. Rays Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has collected 34 hits with five doubles, five home runs and 11 walks.
-He has driven in 14 runs.
+- Anthony Rizzo has 35 hits with five doubles, five home runs, 11 walks and 14 RBI.

-- Rizzo brings a three-game streak with at least one hit into this matchup.
-In his last five games he is hitting .250 with a walk and an RBI.
+- Rizzo enters this game looking to extend his four-game hit streak.
+During his last five outings he is hitting .286 with a walk and an RBI.

 Rizzo Recent Games